vechiato/vechiato.github.io/content/post/Maintenance Windows.md

   - error budget
 ---

-When it comes to service reliability, maintenance windows can be a gray area.
-Whether you're tracking uptime, setting SLOs, or managing customer expectations through SLAs, the question often comes up:
+When it comes to service reliability, maintenance windows are a frequent source of ambiguity.
+Whether you’re defining uptime, setting SLOs, or communicating with customers, it’s essential to be explicit about how scheduled (and unscheduled) maintenance is handled.
+Here’s a deeper dive with actionable recommendations for SREs, engineering managers, and anyone responsible for reliability targets.

-> _“Should scheduled maintenance count against our SLA?
-What about our error budget or availability metrics?”_

-Let’s unpack how scheduled (and unscheduled) maintenance affects your SLAs, error budgets, and availability calculations   and what best practices look like.

 ![image](/obsidian/effective-sre-scope.png)

 ---

-### 📜 SLA: Do Maintenance Windows Count?
+### **SLA: Do Maintenance Windows Count?**

 **Service Level Agreements (SLAs)** are typically **contractual commitments** made to customers, promising a certain level of service availability (e.g., 99.9% uptime).

-#### ✅ **Planned Maintenance Is Usually Excluded**
+#### **Planned Maintenance Is Usually Excluded**

-Most SLAs **exclude scheduled and communicated maintenance windows** from downtime calculations.
-That means if:
+Most SLAs **exclude scheduled and properly communicated maintenance windows** from downtime calculations, provided:

-- Maintenance was planned,

-- Properly communicated in advance (often 24–72 hours), and
+- Maintenance is planned and communicated well in advance (typically 24–72 hours)

-- Done within agreed-upon time windows (e.g., off-peak hours),
+- It occurs within agreed windows (often off-peak)

-…it usually does **not count against the SLA**.
+- The duration and impact are within expectations

-#### ❌ Unscheduled or Overrun Maintenance May Count
+#### **Unscheduled or Overrun Maintenance May Count**

 However, if: